noctrisstudio/ark-cfk-crafting-costs/README.md

 # ark-ckf-crafting-costs
-Change crafting costs for ARK CFK Mod
+Change crafting costs for ARK CKF Mod

 This file changed all crafting costs for the CKF Remastered mod: https://steamcommunity.com/sharedfiles/filedetails/?id=1814953878